Overview

 More websites and sources

-Over the last decades, a lot of attention has been drawn, specifically, to the reunification of the Parthenon sculptures, as a case that invites a reconsideration of a past act through the prism of today's cultural values and ethics.
+Over the last decades, a lot of attention has been drawn, specifically, to the reunification of the sculptures of the Parthenon as the central building of the Acropolis, as a case that invites a reconsideration of a past act through the prism of today's cultural values and ethics.

 The Parthenon sculptures consist of the sculptures of three discrete sets: